Sentrome982/SynnLabWebsite/README.md

 ## Getting Started
 If you want to run a local copy of the Synnovation Lab website for development or testing, follow these steps:
 1. Clone this repository to your local machine.
-2. Install the necessary dependencies (if any).
-3. Start a development server or open the HTML files in your browser.
+2. Start a development server or open the HTML files in your browser.

 ## Contact
 For questions or more information about Synnovation Lab, feel free to contact us at (Pending Email).